bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/atomic-swaps.md

 ### Hash Timer Locked Transfer

-Hash Timer Locked Transfer (HTLT) is a new transaction type on Beacon Chain , to serve as HTLC in the first step of Atomic Swap,
+Hash Timer Locked Transfer (HTLT) is a new transaction type on BNB Beacon Chain , to serve as HTLC in the first step of Atomic Swap,

 #### Parameters